Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

     - A cluster endpoint that automatically follows the primary instance in case of failover.

     - A reader endpoint that includes all Aurora Replicas and is automatically updated when Aurora Replicas are added or removed.

+    - Ability to create custom DNS endpoints containing a user-configured group of database instances within a single cluster.

+    - Internal server connection pooling and thread multiplexing for improved scalability.